MdMonirHossan/text-analyzer-tool/README.md

 - `error`: Logs critical errors that require immediate attention.
 - `warn`: Logs warnings or potential issues that may need attention.
 - `info`: Logs informational messages about the application's operation, such as startup messages or routine activities.
+- `debug`: Logs detailed debugging information for troubleshooting and development purposes.

 ### Viewing Logs